Parkman328/aws_immersion/content/redshift-config-task.md

 Qlik Replicate is all about **ease of use**.
 The interface is point-and-click, drag-and-drop.
 To configure our
-task, we need to select a source endpoint (MySQL) and a target endpoint (Postgres).
+task, we need to select a source endpoint (MySQL) and a target endpoint (Redshift).
 You can either drag the `MySQL Source` endpoint from the box on the left of the screen and drop it into the circle that says `Drop source endpoint here`, or you can click on the arrow that appears just to the right of the endpoint when you highlight it.